 About Michael Carra

 Michael Carra is an Aviation and Military Historian, and a professional speaker.
 He has spent over 35 years on study and research.
 His main area of research has revolved around the “Moment in Time” that occurred on December 7th, 1941 at Pearl Harbor, Hawaii.
-He has scheduled speaking engagements at museums, schools, college organizations, and aviation organizations.
+His presentations include engagements at museums, schools, college organizations, Air Force, Marines, Naval, and aviation organizations,

 Michael is a member of the United States Marine Corps League, 1st Marine Division Association, Air Force Association, Navy League of the United States, several major aviation organizations, and the Naval Order of the United States.